Park entrances are open around the clock, every day of the year.

 The park is open year-round for hikers, mountain bikers, backpackers, equestrians, car campers, picnickers, photographers, and people who simply like to visit parks.

-Due to extremely dry conditions at the park, Wood and Charcoal Fires are allowed at the park as of 11/22/2013.
+Due to extremely dry conditions at the park, Wood and Charcoal Fires are NOT allowed at the park as of 1/15/2014.
 Ground Fires are never allowed at the park.
 Gas stoves are allowed.